romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which API endpoints are used for GHAS features like secret scanning, code scanning, and Dependabot?
+Q: Which API endpoints are used for GHAS features like secret scanning, code scanning, and Dependabot?
 <details><summary>Show the answer</summary><p>

 - **GET /repos/{owner}/{repo}/code-scanning/alerts for code scanning alerts**